manikandan05/cypress-test/README.md

 # cypress-test
-UI test automation using Cypress
+UI test automation using Cypress.
+To execute the below mentioned commands to evaluate our integration test scripts.

+> npm install
+> npx cypress open